puppetlabs-toy-chest/puppetlabs-azure/README.md

 **Required**.

-The location where the virtual machine will be created.
+The location where the virtual machine is created.
 Details of available values can be found on the [Azure regions documentation](http://azure.microsoft.com/en-gb/regions/).
 Location is read-only after the VM has been created.

 ##### `user`